b-hemanth/my_page/content/home/projects.md

 weight = 90  # Order that this section will appear.

-title = "Working Papers and Pet Data Projects" subtitle = "TELLING STORIES WITH DATA"
+title = "Working Papers and Pet Data Projects" subtitle = "SOME SERIOUS WORK, SOME LESS SERIOUS"

 [content]
   # Page type to display.
 E.g. project.